30 Employee Appreciation Ideas

 Great organisations constantly reevaluate how they recognise staff, ensuring they meet the needs of their team, culture, and industry standards.
 However, as companies grow, it can become even more of a challenge, and management must rethink how they add value to the employee appreciation experience.

-While there is no one size fits all approach, here are 30 employee appreciation ideas that you can start implementing today.
+While there is no one size fits all approach, here are 30 employee appreciation ideas you can start implementing today.

 A great tip would be to put a system in place for birthdays, so it’s the same every time.
-The system could include getting a card for everyone to sign and a birthday cake from a local bakery.
+The system could include a card for everyone to sign and a birthday cake from a local bakery.